Multi-photon entanglement and interferometry: Experimental realizations of photonic entanglement

-where $|n-m,m;m,n-m\rangle$ denotes a number state in respectively modes ${a_{H}}$, ${a_{V}}$, ${b_{H}}$ and ${b_{V}}$, and $\tau=\kappa t$ is the interaction parameter.
-To avoid multi-pair emission events most SPDC experiments are restricted to $\tau<0.1$.
+The ket $|n-m,m;m,n-m\rangle$ denotes a number state in the respective modes ${a_{H}}$, ${a_{V}}$, ${b_{H}}$ and ${b_{V}}$, and $\tau=\kappa t$ is the interaction parameter.
+To avoid multi-pair emission events most SPDC experiments are restricted to $\tau\ll0.1$.
 By going to higher values, bipartite entangled states constituting of large numbers of photons are generated.
 The state $|\psi\rangle$ is a superposition of the states $|\psi_{n}^{-}\rangle$ of $n$ indistinguishable photon pairs.
 Each $|\psi_{n}^{-}\rangle$ is an analog of a singlet state of two spin-$n/2$ particles, thus $|\psi\rangle$ is invariant under joint rotations of the polarization bases of both modes.
 The polarization of each beam is completely undetermined, but the polarizations of the two beams are always anti-correlated.
 The average photon pair number is $\langle n\rangle=2\sinh^{2}\tau$.

-From such states one can extract for example the following 2-pair term of Eq. (\ref{elaser}):
+Out of such states one can extract for example the following 2-pair term of Eq.~(\ref{elaser}):

-which can be treated as a sinlglet state of two (composite) spin-1 systems [see Howell \textit{et al}.
-(2002) for a test of Bell's inequality by entangled states of spin-$1$ systems].
+which can be treated as a singlet state of two (composite) spin-1 systems [see Howell \textit{et al}.
+(2002) for a test of Bell's inequality by entangled states of spin-$1$-like systems].

 The theory of entanglement laser was developed by Simon and Bouwmeester (2003).
-The basic principle of stimulated entanglement creation was first experimentally demonstrated in the few-photon regime (Lamas-Linares \textit{et al}., 2001).
+The basic principle of a stimulated entanglement creation was first experimentally demonstrated in the few-photon regime (Lamas-Linares \textit{et al}., 2001).
 Later, twin-beam entanglement of up to 12 photons (Eisenberg \textit{et al}., 2004) was experimentally observed.
-A specific twin-beam entanglement is the so-called \textquotedblleft high NOON\textquotedblright \ type (Bouwmeester, 2004) state of two beams a and b (Dowling, 1998; Kok \textit{et al}., 2001, 2002):

-It was experimentally realized for $N=3$ (Mitchell, Lundeen, and Steinberg, 2004) and $N=4$ (Walther \textit{et al}., 2004).
-The latter experiment demonstrated a fascinating feature of {NOON} states: the effective de Broglie wavelength of the multiphoton state is by $1/N$ shorter than the waveleght of a single photon (Jacobson \textit{et al}., 1995).